Online competitors take on global banks in securities research shake-up

-HONG KONG (Reuters) - A period of severe turmoil is facing the securities research industry as a regulatory overhaul threatens the way investment research is done.
+HONG KONG, March 28 (Reuters) - A period of severe turmoil is facing the securities research industry as a new regulatory overhaul threatens the way investment research is done.

-Online portals, in particular, are set to gain market share at the expense of major "bulge bracket" investment banks, reaching a forecasted market share of $1.4 billion or 15 percent of the global investment research industry spend by 2020 - from less than 1 percent last year.
+Online portals, in particular, are set to gain market share at the expense of major "bulge bracket" investment banks.

-"The global investment research market is on the cusp of major disruption," said Benjamin Quinlan, CEO of Hong Kong-based Quinlan & Associates and author of a report on the challenges facing the research sector.
+"The global investment research market is on the cusp of major disruption," said Benjamin Quinlan, CEO of Quinlan and Associates and author of a report on the challenges facing the research sector.

-Forcing the change are new rules, known as Markets in Financial Instruments Directive, or MiFID II, due to take effect in January 2018 aiming to make European securities markets more transparent.
+Forcing the change are new rules, known as Markets in Financial Instruments Directive, or MiFID II, due to take effect next January and aiming to make European securities markets more transparent.

 A key aspect of these rules is that investment banks must charge fund managers an explicit fee for research rather than bundling the cost into trading commissions charged to clients, as at present.